Frequently Asked Questions

 - You stated that you hoped to conduct research on health seeking behaviors and institutional integrity in the next 5 years (which would have been 2002-present).
 Were you able to document a positive correlation between HSB and institutional integrity?

-- Use of taxonomic structure?
+- How do I use of taxonomic structure?

 What was the topic of your dissertation?